Zhongli (Genshin Impact): Character gameplay

-In terms of his combat capabilities in the game, Zhongli has undergone a complicated history through each revision of Genshin Impact.
+Zhongli's combat capabilities have evolved significantly over the course of Genshin Impact's history.
 Before Version 1.1's release, many players and media outlets had high expectations for the character's strength and abilities.
-However, after the version's release, players found that Zhongli's gameplay primarily revolved around his defensive capabilities, with his offensive capabilities being notably lacking.
-Some players pointed out that the character's trailer claimed that his Elemental Burst ability, "Planet Befall" lacked consistency within its prowess, causing dissatisfaction among players.
-Eventually, miHoYo issued a statement acknowledging the complaints player had with Zhongli's release.
+However, after the version's release, players found that Zhongli's gameplay primarily revolved around his defensive capabilities.
+Siliconera's Jenni Lada was dissatisfied with his offensive capabilities.
+Players in China made memes calling the character weak and underpowered; in reaction to this, TheGamers Andrea Shearon wrote that "the ball is in miHoYo's court" in regards to upgrading his gameplay abilities.
+Eventually, miHoYo issued a statement acknowledging the complaints players had with Zhongli's release.
 Subsequently, his overall strength was buffed in both Version 1.3 and 1.5 of the game.

 Eurogamer reviewer Jessica Orr praised Zhongli as one of the strongest five-star characters, with the most practical support abilities in the game.
-TheGamer writers Sanyam Jain and Vanessa Esguerra praised the supportive and offensive capabilities of the character, giving emphasis on the durability of his Jade Shield and the healing his sixth Constellation unlocks.
+TheGamer writers Sanyam Jain and Vanessa Esguerra praised the supportive and offensive capabilities of the character, emphasizing the durability of his Jade Shield and the healing his sixth Constellation unlocks.
 PCGamesN commentator Christian Vaz praised Zhongli as a strong character in both dealing damage and his supportive capabilities.
-Screen Rant commentator Lina Hassen praised Zhongli as the strongest Geo element character in the game as well as one of the strongest supportive characters; he has both strong combat abilities and shields, allowing players to engage in combat with less risk.
+Screen Rant commentator Lina Hassen praised Zhongli as the strongest Geo element character in the game as well as one of the strongest supportive characters; she further stated that Zhongli has both strong combat abilities and shields, allowing players to engage in combat with less risk.

-Since his release as a playable character, Zhongli has enjoyed critical acclaim and popularity from players and fans of Genshin Impact.
-As of September 2023, Zhongli's character trailer reached nearly 83 million views on Bilibili and YouTube.
-One Esports has described this as being due to many members within the community going back and watching Zhongli's demo whenever miHoYo releases a new character trailer.
-On the character's birthday on December 31, 2021, hashtags such as "#Zhongli" and "#鍾離生誕祭2021" trended on X, with fan-art, doujinshi and cosplay being commonplace.
-A similar phenomenon occurred in 2022, with tags such as "#Zhongli" and "#鍾離生誕祭2022" reaching top trending results.
-According to Sensor Tower, along with other characters released in tandem, Zhongli set a new record with $15.5 million in revenue when he was first launched.
-His banner with Ganyu also became one of the highest grossing banners in the game's history.

-Chinese swimmer Pan Zhanle who won gold in 100 metre freestyle at the 2024 Summer Olympics would have his Weibo account description derived from one of Zhongli's quotes in the game.